mgisrael393823/wszllp/README/README.md

    npm install
    ```

+3. Copy .env.example to .env.local and add your API credentials

-3. Start the development server:
+4. Start the development server:
    ```
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Data Import Guide